What we call the Derwent Estuary was formed between 6,500 and 13,000 years ago when the sea level rose, flooding a river valley.

-Today, wetlands and shallow mud flats dominate the upper Derwent estuary, north of the Bowen Bridge.
+Today, wetlands and shallow mud flats dominate the upper Derwent Estuary, north of the Bowen Bridge.
 The middle estuary has a convoluted shoreline with numerous small bays and inlets.
-Below the Tasman Bridge there is a single large bay – Ralphs Bay – to the east and on the west a relatively straight shoreline lined with cliffs and beaches.
+Below the Tasman Bridge there is a single large bay – Ralphs Bay – to the east, and on the west a relatively straight shoreline lined with cliffs and beaches.

-There are 19 conservation reserves aroundthe Derwent estuary, including:
+There are 19 conservation reserves around the Derwent Estuary, including:

 • Derwent River Conservation Area – the largest reserve on the estuary including most of the wetlands and mudflats north of Dogshear Point.